 In 1934, Giese was involved in a dispute by a swimming pool that Hirschfeld called “trifling” but it led French authorities to expel him.
 Giese’s fate left Hirschfeld very depressed.

-So he moved to Nice, he wrote another book called “Racism” where he believed that although racism was heightened by the Nazis it more deep routed than that.
-He said “if it were practical, we should certainly do well to eradicate the use of the word ‘race’ as far as subdivisions of the human species are concerned; or if we do use it in this way, to put it into quote marks to show it is questionable”.
+So he moved to Nice, he wrote another book called “Racism” where he believed that although racism was heightened by the Nazis it was more deep rooted than that.
+He said, “if it were practical, we should certainly do well to eradicate the use of the word ‘race’ as far as subdivisions of the human species are concerned; or if we do use it in this way, to put it into quote marks to show it is questionable”.

 The last of his books was published in April 1935.
 He described his hopes and dreams for his new life in France.